The European Union is one of the strongest economic regions in the world.

 EU benefits also from the Schengen area.
 The Schengen area is an area comprising 26 European states that have officially abolished passport and all other types of border control at their mutual borders.
 Thus it is much more easier to travel in Schengen area and build a business and customer network.

 Many of the EU member states benefits from the Eurozone.
 Eurozone is an area of a monetary union of 19 of the 28 EU member states which have adopted the EURO (€) as their common currency.
-The common currency ensures the lower transaction costs, greater price transparency (compare prices), exchange rate uncertainty, common inflation reduce measures adopted in EU, lowest bank interests rate, economic stability and many others.
+The common currency ensures the lower transaction costs, greater price transparency (compare prices), no exchange rate uncertainty, common inflation reduce measures adopted in EU, lowest bank interests rate, economic stability and many others.